GetGet99/Parser/Readme.md

 is to use the source generator (see `CustomLexerSourceGen.cs`), although manual approach is also possible (see `CustomLexer.cs`).

+Known Issue: Some complex regexes are not correctly parsed.
+We are currently implementing a fix for that.

 ## LR(1) parser

 The LR(1) parser takes in the list of context free grammar